<ART FOR SALE/>

 All the traits come from actual ocean behavior.
 Volcanic pieces only happen where there are mid-ocean ridges.
 Ancient terrain gets smoother over millions of years.
 Bioluminescent glow only shows up in the dark zones.
 The ocean has its own rules.
 We just coded them.

-Interactive, generative bots on Base — each with an embedded terminal and 3D rendering engine.
+Interactive, generative bots on Base, each with an embedded terminal and 3D rendering engine.
 Collection by @dailofrog.
 These 4 are early programming projects by NDRTW.

-Featured at Beeple Studios in Charleston, SC, the Tumbleweed Gallery in Marfa, TX, and at events including NFT Japan, NFT Paris, and NFT Miami, as well as multiple galleries around the world.
+Undertow's work has shown at Beeple Studios in Charleston, SC, the Tumbleweed Gallery in Marfa, TX, and at events including NFT Japan, NFT Paris, and NFT Miami, as well as multiple galleries around the world.